English 70 – Brown – Hunger

 - Food supply

-Reference Books are a good place to begin your research.
-You can take notes or make copies for ten cents a page.
+Reference books are a good place to begin your research.
+They contain short entries with background and factual information.
+You can take notes from our reference titles, or make copies for ten cents a page.
 Examples of reference books related to hunger are listed below.
 These resources are available in the Luria Library Reference section.

 - Dimensions of need : an atlas of food and agriculture — R 338.19 L829d